 Employment Contracts and Minimum Rights

 In Australia, employment contracts are governed by employment laws, detailing essential terms and conditions that underline the legal rights and obligations of both parties.
-These contracts specify essential details such as job responsibilities, remuneration, working hours, notice periods, and termination procedures.
+From 26 August 2024, the Fair Work Act introduced a new statutory definition of casual employment and an employee choice pathway for eligible casuals to move to permanent employment (timelines differ for small businesses).

 Required Benefits for Employees